-The San Francisco LGBT Aging Policy Task Force was convened in 2012 by the Board of Supervisors to evaluate the needs of LGBTQ+ older adults, to assess the capacity of the current support system to meet those needs, and to make recommendations to address any unmet needs.
-Findings from the Task Force report indicate that LGBTQ+ older adults, when compared to those who identify with the heterosexual population, live with higher rates of physical disabilities, are more likely to live alone, and have lower levels of social support and companionship.
+The San Francisco LGBT Aging Policy Task Force was convened in 2012 by the Board of Supervisors to evaluate the needs of LGBT seniors, to assess the capacity of the current support system to meet those needs, and to make recommendations to address any unmet needs.
+Findings from the Task Force report indicate that LGBT older adults, when compared to those who identify with the heterosexual population, live with higher rates of physical disabilities, are more likely to live alone, and have lower levels of social support and companionship.
 These factors lead to significantly higher rates of social isolation, depression, anxiety, and suicidal ideation.
 The Task Force reviewed services available in San Francisco which address these issues and found such services to be lacking.
 The Task Force specifically recommended a program design which utilizes care navigation and peer volunteer support models of service delivery which have had a history of success.

-In response to the San Francisco LGBT Aging Policy Task Force recommendations in 2014, new programming designed to address social isolation in the LGBTQ+ older adult and adult with disability community was introduced in FY 2016 for FY16-18.
-Due to the success of the program, the grant was renewed in May 2018 for FY18-20.
+In response to the Task Force recommendations, new programming designed to address social isolation in the LGBT senior and adult with disability community was introduced in fiscal year 2016/2017 and renewed for 2017/2018.
+DAAS seeks to continue this work with another renewal of the Animal Bonding program grant for fiscal years 2018-2020.